MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/kmdf-version-history.md

 </table>

-You can use the Windows Driver Kit (WDK) 10 with Microsoft Visual Studio 2015 to build drivers that run on Windows 7 and later.
+You can use the Windows Driver Kit (WDK) with Microsoft Visual Studio 2017 to build drivers that run on Windows 7 and later.

 For a complete list of callbacks and methods, and which frameworks and versions they apply to, see [Summary of WDF Callbacks and Methods](https://msdn.microsoft.com/library/windows/hardware/dn265591).

 For information about the new features for KMDF drivers in Windows 10, see [What's New for WDF Drivers](what-s-new-for-wdf-drivers.md).

+## KMDF Version 1.21

+* [**WdfFileObjectGetInitiatorProcessId**](https://msdn.microsoft.com/library/windows/hardware/dn265614) was previously UMDF-only, now available in KMDF.
+* [**WdfRequestGetRequestorProcessId**](https://msdn.microsoft.com/library/windows/hardware/dn265617) was previously UMDF-only, now available in KMDF.
+* [**WdfObjectDereferenceActual**](https://msdn.microsoft.com/library/windows/hardware/ff548743): Type of *File* parameter changed from PCHAR to PCCH.
+* [**WdfObjectReferenceActual**](https://msdn.microsoft.com/library/windows/hardware/ff548760): Type of *File* parameter changed from PCHAR to PCCH.

 ## KMDF Version 1.19